-Small business – For taxation purposes, the Australian Taxation Office defines a small business as one that has annual revenue turnover (excluding GST) of less than $2 million.
+Small business – For taxation purposes, the Australian Taxation Office, as of 1 July 2016, defines a small business as one that has annual revenue turnover (excluding GST) of less than $10 million.
 For employment purposes, Fair Work Australia defines a small business as one that has less than 15 employees.

 SBS – Standard Business Sponsorship, a sponsorship licence which allows Australian businesses to sponsor overseas citizens to work in highly skilled occupations

-TFN – Tax File Number, a unique 8- or 9-digit identifier issued by the ATO o teach taxpaying entity in Australia
+TFN – Tax File Number, a unique 8- or 9-digit identifier issued by the ATO to each taxpaying entity in Australia

 WPN – Withholding Payer Number, a number issued to employers with PAYG withholding obligations

 Common Company Structures

 Note: There are a number of different business structures in Australia.
 These are the most common options for foreign businesses looking to set up in Australia.

 Representative Office – office established by a company to conduct marketing and other non-transactional operations